How to make 2022 tax time, for your dental practice, less stressful!

 Plan ahead with your CPA.
 Don't wait until the end of the year to meet with your CPA.
 Many dentists go over the finances with the CPA in June and in September.
 This will help insure that there are no surprise taxes that are owed.
-Especially this year with the different grants and PPP loans you might have taken.
-It can be considered income that you may owe taxes on.
+Especially these past years with the different grant, Employee retention credits and PPP loans you might have taken.
+It can be considered income that you may or may not owe taxes on.
 You can also have a plan to reduce your liability.
 Waiting until the end of the year, the dentist and the CPA can only do the best with what has already happened.
 Being proactive allows planning for a better outcome.

 Have accurate and up to date books.
 You should be going over your financial reports monthly with your bookkeeper for several reasons.
 Not only will it help the dentist with:

 knowing the difference between profit and cash flow

 Monitoring key areas of profitability

 Setting up internal controls